metaplex-foundation/developer-hub/src/pages/token-auth-rules/composite-rules/all.md

 ---
 title: All
-metaTitle: Token Auth Rules - All
+metaTitle: All | Token Auth Rules
 description: The All composite rule
 ---